 - Education & skills

-- IT VP career path: yea or nay?
+- IT VP career path best practices

 What is an IT VP?

 This can mean everything from the implementation of new business phone systems and proposing new software intended to improve the business.
-IT VPs also help strategize and execute on the direction of technology within the company.
+IT VPs also help strategize and execute the direction of technology within the company.

-They must be able to lead an IT team and keep track of projects, while also maintaining fresh ideas that keep their company in line with changing technologies.
+They must be able to lead an IT team and keep track of projects while also maintaining fresh ideas that keep their company in line with changing technologies.

 Don’t let the varying titles in IT confuse you

-Then there are different titles that require the same set of skills, like VP of Information Technology, and VP of technology.
+Then there are different titles that require the same set of skills, like VP of Information Technology and VP of Technology.
 What they all have in common is that they’re all in charge of overseeing the technology decisions within their organization.